The Envision Story

 Working out of a basement on Hope Street in Providence (with an "office" that sat beside a hot water heater), Todd quickly discovered that there was a demand for technology consulting services.
-He also discovered that to meet that demand, he needed some help.
-Enter Brent Ouellette, Envision’s first hire and an integral part of the success that Envision has enjoyed.
+He also realized that to meet that demand, he needed some help.
+Enter Brent Ouellette - Envision’s first hire and an integral part of the success that Envision has enjoyed.

 Together, Brent and Todd began offering technology services, including Y2K preparation (remember that?), to a variety businesses in and around Rhode Island.

 Once the Y2K hysteria was behind them, Todd and Brent began to build on the technology services they offered and the company began to grow, adding new services and people along the way.
 In 2001, Envision's growth drove the company to trade their first office for a location on North Main Street in Providence with more room to house the expanding team.